 Contributions to the Trusts are not subject to any commissions or other subscription costs.
 The Trusts are subject to ongoing fees and expenses, including fees paid to the Trustee for serving as investment adviser and trustee of the Trusts and to the Administrator for administrative services provided.
 As indicated below, each Trust pays investment advisory and trustee fees at the same rate, and administrative fees that vary based on the Trust's minimum initial contribution amount.
-The Trusts provide compensation, varying by Trust, to the Placement Agent and, indirectly, to Servicing Agents, for providing services to the Trusts' Donors and Income beneficiaries.
 The Trusts' fees are subject to review and approval by the Board of Directors and may change over time.
 The Trustee does not charge a fee for its services to the Common Trust and pays the Common Trust's customary expenses.